 Step 3) Fill your jar to within an inch or so of the top with filtered or distilled water (I just use our well water, but it doesn't have all the chemicals in it.)

 Step 4) Place your airlock (if using) on.

 Step 5) Let your kvass ferment away

 During the hot months, your kvass may be finished in as early as 3 to 4 days.
 During cold months, it may take a week, perhaps even two!
 Just wait until you see the bubbles subside, taste test, and you'll know when it's done!

-Well, beet kvass has an earthy, slightly salty, slightly fizzy taste.
+Well, beet kvass has an earthy, slightly salty, slightly sour, fizzy taste.
 I feel like my body can feel the health benefits getting right into my cells when I drink kvass!
-With this Golden Beet & Turmeric Kvass, the sharp flavor of the Turmeric balances the earthiness of the typical kvass taste.
+With this Golden Beet & Turmeric Kvass, the sharp flavor of the Turmeric balances the earthiness of the typical beet taste.
 I think it's really delicious, and so does my husband.
-We both actually prefer this type of kvass over the traditional kvass!
+We both actually prefer this recipe over the traditional flavor!

 (Want to learn more about fermentation in general and also how to add herbs for health?
 I highly recommend The Craft of Herbal Fermentation!
 I've taken it, and can state how valuable it is if you are interested in all kinds of fermentation!)